The amazingly quick capture of Ahmad Rahami

 10:56 a.m.

-The New Jersey State Police says they believe Rahami is also connected to the pipe bombs found near an Elizabeth train station.
+The New Jersey State Police say they believe Rahami is also connected to the pipe bombs found near an Elizabeth train station.

 11:17 a.m.

 First reports that Rahami is in custody begin to surface.
 His capture is confirmed minutes later.

-Rahami was captured during a shootout with law enforcement in Linden, New Jersey.
-A witness told CNN Rahami looked "dazed" and was "down and out."
+Rahami was captured during a shootout with law enforcement in Linden.
+A bar owner called police after spotting Rahami napping in the doorway.

 Rahami was seen on a stretcher being loaded into an ambulance.